 An Unforgettable Ontario Getaway

+Welcome to the Aquatarium, a 27,000+ square foot climate-controlled aquarium and discovery centre on the shores of the St. Lawrence River!
 The Aquatarium is a registered not-for-profit charity who’s mission it is to inspire curiosity through enriching and entertaining experiences.
-The Aquatarium offers a full range of interactions & activities for kids, teens and adults, as guests are encouraged to experience life in the 1000 Islands region.
+We offer a full range of interactions & activities for kids, teens and adults, as guests are encouraged to experience life in the 1000 Islands region.
 Guests participate in hands-on interactive exhibits as well as seeing many species of fish and animals, such as otters, native to the St. Lawrence River.
 We have several replica ships that are found in the St. Lawrence river, as well as amazing experiences such as green screen adventures and a salt water touch tank!
 We seek to rekindle a passion for learning and engage visitors in the distinctive history, culture and environment of the 1000 Islands.
 For a small additional cost, you can also participate in our indoor high ropes course where you’ll experience what it’s like to climb through the rigging of a 1000 Islands tall ship.
 If you are brave enough to “walk the plank”, there is even a 40′ tall controlled decent AquaDrop at the end!